Certificate: Accounting Technician NQF3

 - Mathematical literacy.

-Upon completion of this course, students will be awarded a Certificate: Accounting Technician NQF Level 3 from SAICA/AT(SA) and you can enrol for the FET Certificate: Accounting Technician NQF Level 4 qualification.
+Upon completion of the qualification, learners will be awarded a Certificate: Accounting Technician NQF Level 3 from SAICA/AT(SA) and you can enrol for the FET Certificate: Accounting Technician NQF Level 4 qualification.

 AT(SA) is an associate of SAICA, the foremost accountancy body in South Africa.
 To find out more about AT(SA), please visit: www.accountingtechniciansouthafrica.co.za.

 After completing this course and gaining one year of relevant work experience, learners will be able to apply for Silver Membership with AT(SA).